PWN-Term/pwn-term.github.io/other/docker/default.md

 ```
 * And youre done
-* It can be reddone for committed container for further changes
+* It can be redone for committed container for further changes

 #### Removing commit containers/images
 * List current images (Also copy IMAGE_ID)